TEAMMATES/teammates/docs/e2e-testing.md

 All Page Object classes inherit from `AppPage` which contains methods that are common for interacting with the web elements such as filling in textboxes.

-## Things to avoid when writing E2E
+## Things to avoid when writing E2E tests

 1. **Testing based on implementation** - The focus should be on user actions instead of implementation details.
 Therefore, black box testing should be adopted and test cases should be designed around use cases.
-1. **Exception testing** - Testing edge cases with E2E tests should be avoided.
+1. **Excessive exception testing** - Testing edge cases with E2E tests should be avoided.
 This is because E2E tests are expensive to run and not that effective for isolating bugs.
-Hence it is not the optimal to use E2E tests to look for exceptions.
+Hence we should focus on the happy path and exception paths that are more common.
+We can test more exhaustively with lower-level unit or integration tests.
 1. **Not following “Tell Don’t Ask" Principle** - Instead of “asking” for data from the page objects and performing operations on them, “tell” the page object to do the operations.
 This is mostly seen in the verification methods where assertions are done in the page object instead of in the test case.
 This improves readability and maintainability as data and behavior are placed together.

 ## FAQ

 **Why are all the tests done in one `testAll()` method?**
-We bunch together everything as one test case instead of having multiple test cases.
+We bundle together everything as one test case instead of having multiple test cases.
 The advantage is that the time for the whole test class will be reduced because we minimize repetitive per-method setup/teardown.
 The downside is that it increases the time spent on re-running failed tests as the whole class has to be re-run.
 We opt for this approach because we expect tests to pass more frequently than to fail.

-**Why is there one json file for each test case?**
+**Why is there one JSON file for each test case?**
-Each test case has its own json file and the data inside has a unique prefix to prevent clashes in the database that may cause test failure, since tests are run concurrently.
+Each test case has its own JSON file and the data inside has a unique prefix to prevent clashes in the database that may cause test failure, since tests are run concurrently.